 A dehumidifier is extremely effective at removing excess moisture from a damp crawl space.
 A high-quality machine will eliminate moisture in the air, drastically reducing the chances of mold or mildew development.

 After you have completed your flooded crawl space cleanup routine, the next step is to determine what is causing the water issue in the first place.
 Some of the more common causes of flooded crawl spaces include:

-- Drainage Issues: If your crawl space becomes flooded when it rains heavily, you could likely be facing drainage issues caused from inadequate guttering or downspouts, improper grading of your property, or defective window wells.
+- Drainage Issues: If your crawl space becomes flooded when it rains heavily, you could likely be facing drainage issues caused by inadequate guttering or downspouts, improper grading of your property, or defective window wells.

-- Sump Pump: A missing, defective, improperly installed, or inadequate sump pump can allow rising ground water to seep into your crawl space.
+- Sump Pump: A missing, defective, improperly installed, or inadequate sump pump can allow rising groundwater to seep into your crawl space.